The social sciences include a range of subjects, from international relations to politics to geography.

 The social sciences ranking uses the same methodology as the World University Rankings, but with less weight given to citations and more to research and teaching metrics.
 The full methodology can be found here.

-Best universities worldwide
+Best universities in Canada

-Top five universities for social sciences
+Top 5 universities for social sciences

 The social sciences division also tackles issues such as environmental change, poverty, cybercrime, political turmoil, social inequality and immigration.